 one of the foremost economists of the first half of the 20th Century.

-The attached Federal Reserve Monetary Intermediation Cost paper puts forth the proposition that the monetary intermediation cost of the Fed is at least 90% inefficient (1 - deposit reserve requirement) and is on the order of 2½% of GDP per year, compounded over 51% since the 1984, that could be more efficiently handled by a full reserve credit banking system, development of 100% depositor owned institutions to exclusively hold demand deposits and direct issuance of new money creation, known as Seigniorage, to the American people based on a GDP index monetary standard.
-Conversion to a full reserve monetary system is expected to improve the American economy by the approximate amount of the reduced monetary intermediation cost, on the order of 2½% of GDP per year, improve the balance sheet of the United States on the order of $8.5 trillion as of fiscal year 2012 and restore on the order of thirteen to fifteen million jobs as shown below.
+The attached Bank of Japan Monetary Intermediation Cost paper puts forth the proposition that the monetary intermediation cost of the BOJ is at least 98.7% inefficient (1 - deposit reserve requirement) and is on the order of 4¼% of GDP per year, compounded to 60% since the 1995, that could be more efficiently handled by a full reserve credit banking system, development of 100% depositor owned institutions to exclusively hold demand deposits and direct issuance of new money creation, known as Seigniorage, to the Japanese people based on a GDP index monetary standard.
+Conversion to a full reserve monetary system is expected to improve the Japanese economy by the amount of the reduced monetary intermediation cost, on the order of 4¼% of GDP per year, improve the balance sheet of the Japanese government on the order of ¥1,091.3 trillion as of fiscal year 2016 and restore on the order of seven to eight million or more jobs as shown below.

-CHART 7 DATA SOURCE: Direct Issuance and First Use (Seigniorage) Money Supply.
-The chart above shows the impact of the Fed creating debt based money for its first use and control as a percentage of the M2M Money Stock faster than economic growth, transferring wealth from the other sectors of the American economy to the banking/financial sector by virtue of its first use and control of the new money created.
+CHART 7 DATA SOURCE: Direct Issuance (Seigniorage) Monetary Intermediation, Attachment 10.
+The chart above shows the impact of the BOJ creating debt based money for its first use and control as a percentage of the M1 Money Stock faster than economic growth, transferring wealth from the other sectors of the economy to the banking/financial sector by virtue of its first use and control of the new money.

-TABLE 1 DATA SOURCE: Federal Reserve Bank Monetary Intermediation Cost Impact on Economy and Jobs.
-The table above shows the expected impact of conversion to a direct issue full reserve monetary
+TABLE 1 DATA SOURCE: Bank of Japan Monetary Intermediation Cost Impact on Economy and Jobs, Attachment 9.
+The chart above shows the expected impact of conversion to a full reserve monetary

-Reserve Monetary Intermediation Cost.
-The version posted was last modified March 9, 2014.
+Bank of Japan Monetary Intermediation Cost.
+The version posted was last modified

 About the Author William Haugen